jamiephan/HeroesOfTheStorm_TryMode2.0/TOOLS.md

 ### Internal Library Mimics

-Mimic Librarys are identical to internal trigger libs (Created by Blizzard).
+Mimic Libraries are identical to internal trigger libs (Created by Blizzard).
 However, due to some restrictions, some functionalities cannot be easily used (for example it will detect whether it is a development build or production build, to prevent normal users accessing the commands.)

 The Mimic Libs are from `heroesdata.stormmod/base.stormdata/TriggerLibs` and they are stored in `base.stormdata/ModuleMimicLibs`.